fbpx

 Environmental Influence

-Calcarenite Rocks can have a positive influence on enclosures that require PH to be greater than neutral.
+Calcarenite Rocks can have a positive influence on enclosures that require pH to be greater than neutral.

-Depending on the amount of Limestone used in a vivarium, the PH will slowly rise to around 8.0.
+Depending on the amount of Limestone used in a vivarium, the pH will slowly rise to around 8.0.

 Calcite minerals can also affect the overall hardness of the water parameters as well.